nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/software_lifecycle.md

 !!! warning
     Changing `multi_tenant_mode` requires a Nautobot service restart for the new value to take effect.

+!!! warning
+    Enabling `multi_tenant_mode` without first creating tenant-scoped Validated Software records will cause all tenanted devices to show zero matching validations.
+Before switching modes, ensure tenant-scoped Validated Software records exist for every tenant whose devices need coverage.

+!!! note
+    Tag-based (`object_tags`) and direct device (`devices`) assignments are tenant-agnostic in both modes.
+A Validated Software record matches a device via these fields regardless of the tenant configuration on the record.

 ## Validated Software matching logic

 When a device or inventory item has Software assigned app will attempt to find a Validated Software object that is linked to the Software and matches the device/inventory item through assignment resolution.